kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-registry.md

 sample-addon 	localcm 	An addon for KubeVela.
 [1.0.0]            	disabled
 ```

-Refer to `vela addon push -h` for more options.
+For more advanced usages, please refer to `vela addon push -h`.